mgreiler/se-unlocked-website/README.md

 4.  **Add complete "old" functionality**

     The old website had a couple of more pages, and functionalities.
 All of those should be added to this site before the switch can be made.
+5. **Improve markdown files**

+    The markdown files have been automatically extracted from Word press.
+This means the content and markdown structure is not reflecting what we need right now.
+    All old markdown files need to be transformed to a new structure.
+For more information on the structure look at the issues that mention transforming markdown file to new strutcure.

 ## See the Draft in action
 The main branch of this repository is continuously deployed to Netlify.
 You can see the current status here: https://se-unlocked.netlify.app/